We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This heavy duty pullup bar features a solid steel frame to ensure safety and stability.

-For even more workout options, this bar can be used with accessories from Yes4All, such as ab straps, gym rings, and resistance bands.
+For even more workout options, you can use this bar with accessories from Yes4All, such as ab straps, gym rings, and resistance bands.

 The bar supports up to 500 pounds (226 kg) and can be mounted vertically or horizontally using a power drill.